 Encourage your visitors to think of the process as an exchange of information that is mutually beneficial.
 Most people won't mind sharing some details if they're satisfied that what they'll receive in return is in some way valuable.
 For this reason, your content needs to speak directly to the pains and problems experienced by prospective customers.
 This is where the development of buyer personas will help you to develop truly compelling pieces of content that generate hundreds of leads.

 Once this basic structure is in place, you can spend time refining your CTAs, landing pages and content offers to improve the quality of leads you generate.
 Keep working at it until your website becomes a well-oiled B2B lead generation machine.

-Increase your website visitors and start generating sales ready leads today with our free and easy to use 'B2B lead generation website checklist'.
+Increase your website visitors and start generating sales ready leads today with our free and easy to use 'guide for maximising online lead generation'.